Learn how to recover lawn chair cushions to give them new life at a fraction of the cost of buying new ones.

-Last summer, I recovered all 5 of our lawn chair cushions.
-It was a huge undertaking but the finished result was so worth it.
+When I decided to recovered all 5 of our lawn chair cushions, I knew it was going to be huge undertaking but let me assure you, the finished result was so worth it!

 In addition to bolts and bolts of 100% cotton priced at $1 per yard, they also had several rolls of their upholstery fabric priced at $2 per yard.
 I knew I would need at least 10 yards to recover our lawn chairs.
 Unfortunately, when I found a roll of fabric that I liked… there weren’t quite seven yards of it.
 Not to mention, those seven yards weren’t continuous yardage but in two separate pieces on the roll.